sradics/digital-garden/_notes/Team Genius.md

 Groups with mixed values, by comparison, end up lacking consistent approaches to tasks and group processes.
 Compared with the egalitarian and meritocratic groups, they significantly underperform. — location: [1751](kindle://book?action=open&asin=B00OG8AXKO&location=1751) ^ref-50928

 ---
+•      Groups with mixed values, by comparison, end up lacking consistent approaches to tasks and group processes.
+Compared with the egalitarian and meritocratic groups, they significantly — location: [1825](kindle://book?action=open&asin=B00OG8AXKO&location=1825) ^ref-16606

+---
 The answer is that both SAS and Amazon are clear about their culture.
 There is no confusion or dishonesty—but rather authenticity and trust—to both companies. — location: [1762](kindle://book?action=open&asin=B00OG8AXKO&location=1762) ^ref-29323

 ---